schwynf/HW-README-GENERATOR/schwyn.md

  <ul><li><a href="#i">Installation</a></li><li><a href="#u">Usage</a></li><li><a href="#l">License</a></li><li><a href="#c">Contributing</a></li><li><a href="#t">Tests</a></li></ul>

 ## Installation <span id="i"></span>
+Fork the HW-README-GENERATOR repoistory to your remote repo (Github Repository) then clone the repository to your local repo (Personal Computer).
 This is a command line application.
-To run application, use npm install in terminal to download node_modules folder.
-After download, type node index.js in terminal to begin application.
+To run application, use <code>npm install</code> in terminal to download node_modules folder.
+After download, type <code>node index.js</code> in terminal to begin application.

 ## Usage <span id="u"></span>
 Creating a fast and organized README.md file.

 ## License <span id="l"></span>
-None
+NO

 ## Contributing <span id="c"></span>
-No
+N/A

 ## Tests <span id="t"></span>
-No
+N/A

 ## Author Info
  Email: schwynf@gmail.com<br>